damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: string
 - Required: true

-This is the authority or secure token server which issues tokens.
+This is the authority or secure token server (URL) which issues tokens.
 Sometimes this is named as the issuer.
 This must be set.

 ### `authWellknownEndpointUrl`